carpentries-incubator/better-research-software/episodes/02-better-start-version-control.md

 :::::::::::::::::::::::::::::::::::::: questions

 - What is a version control system?
-- Why is version control essential to building good software
+- Why is version control essential to building good software?
 - What does a standard version control workflow look like?

 ::::::::::::::::::::::::::::::::::::::::::::::::